parajulz/IOS-Finance/README.md

 Run on a simulator or real device (iOS 14+ recommended).

-📂 Project Structure
-graphql
-Copy
-Edit
 ios-finance-app/
-├── Models/           # Data models for users, cards, and transactions ├── Views/            # SwiftUI views and components ├── Resources/        # Assets and color themes
+├── Models/               # Data models for users, cards, and transactions ├── Views/                # SwiftUI views and reusable UI components ├── Resources/            # Assets, color themes, and fonts └── iOSFinanceAppApp.swift  # Main application entry point
-└── iOSFinanceAppApp.swift

 🧑‍💻 Created by Anuska — feel free to reach out or contribute!